Text Features: Definition, Examples, and How to Use Them

 Readers are also able to easily locate specific content that they want to read in any text that has headings.

 In long texts, headings help in organizing and presenting ideas in the paper and ensuring that the reader flows with the content written.
-If the readers read the heading of your paper only, they should be able to preview everything that your pear covers.
+If the readers read the heading of your paper only, they should be able to preview everything that your paper covers.
 This includes the main ideas and arguments.

 Headings can be long provided they clearly communicate the content of the sections but should mostly not exceed a line.